Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Background and Major Contributions

-Up to now, little is known for the properties of $\snl$ and $\snl_{\omega}$, and their parameterized versions $\para\snl$ and $\para\snl_{\omega}$.
-The primary purpose of this work is therefore to explore their properties, particularly restricted to the framework of \emph{non}-parameterized decision problems by setting $m_{\|}(x)=|x|$ as a size parameter for inputs $x$ in order to make it easier to compare between the properties of $\snl$ and those of $\snp$.
-For this purpose, we further study natural variants of $\snl$ in a way similar to the study of $\snp$ in the literature.
+Up to now, little is known for the properties of $\snl$ and $\snl_{\omega}$.
+The power of logical expressibility in the log-space setting has been vastly unexplored.
+The primary purpose of this work is therefore to explore their fundamental properties, in straight comparison with $\snp$.

-In the polynomial-time setting, nonetheless, an optimization version of $\mathrm{SNP}$, called $\mathrm{MAXSNP}$, was discussed in 1991 by Papadimitriou and Yannakakis \cite{PY91} in a discussion of the development of fast approximation algorithms.
-Notably, they showed that all optimization problems in $\mathrm{MAXSNP}$ can be approximated in polynomial time within a certain fixed ratio.
-They also demonstrated that many of the typical $\np$ optimization problems, including $\mathrm{MAX}\mbox{-}\mathrm{2SAT}$ and $\mathrm{MAX}\mbox{-}\mathrm{CUT}$, are in fact complete for $\mathrm{MAXSNP}$ under polynomial-time linear reductions.
-(Later in this work, we show that they are complete even under log-space AP-reductions.)
-By taking a similar approach, it is possible to study an optimization version of $\snl$, which we intend to call by $\mathrm{MAXSNL}$.
-One may wonder what similarities and differences lay between $\mathrm{MAXSNL}$ and $\mathrm{MAXSNP}$.
+In the past literature, natural variants of SNP have been studied to promote our basic understandings of the logical expressibility.
+Papadimitriou and Yannakakis \cite{PY91} investigated in 1991 an optimization version of $\mathrm{SNP}$, called $\mathrm{MAXSNP}$, in a discussion of the development of fast approximation algorithms.
+Notably, they showed that MAXSNP is contained in APX; namely, all optimization problems in $\mathrm{MAXSNP}$ can be approximated in polynomial time within certain fixed approximation ratios.
+They also demonstrated that many of the typical $\np$ optimization problems, including $\mathrm{MAX}\mbox{-}\mathrm{2SAT}$ and $\mathrm{MAX}\mbox{-}\mathrm{CUT}$, are in fact complete for $\mathrm{MAXSNP}$ under polynomial-time linear reductions (later, Lemma \ref{MAX-CUT-complete} shows that they are complete even under log-space AP-reductions).
+Other natural MAXSNP-complete problems were discussed in, e.g., \cite{Kan91,Kan92}.
+Lately, Bringman, Cassis, Fisher, and K\"{u}nnmann \cite{BCFK21} studied a subclass of MAXSNP, called MAXSP.
+By taking a similar approach, it is possible to introduce an optimization version of $\snl$, which we intend to call $\mathrm{MAXSNL}$ (Definition \ref{def-MAXSNL}).
+What similarities and differences lay between $\mathrm{MAXSNL}$ and $\mathrm{MAXSNP}$?
+Which optimization problems in MAXSNL are approximately solvable using only log space with constant approximation ratios?
+Those approximable problems form the complexity class APXL \cite{Tan07,Yam13,Yam13b}.